Communications Operator and Supervising Communications Technical Officer

 Regular radio contact provides a safety link for field-based personnel, as well as aircraft and boating operations, and enhances morale by enabling people working at the stations to keep in contact with the outside world.

-Telecommunications positions include Supervising Communications Technical Officers (SCTO), Communications Technical Officers (CTO) and Communications Operators (CO).
+Telecommunications positions include Supervising Communications Technical Officers (SCTO) and Communications Operators (CO).

 If you have a background in telecommunications, the ability to work under pressure in isolated environments, and a sense of adventure, you may be just the person we are looking for to join our Antarctic telecommunications team.

-As the CTO you will carry out routine and complex telecommunications installation, maintenance tasks and operate communications equipment.
-A SCTO is additionally in charge of the communications centre at a station and supervises the telecommunications repair, maintenance, installation and operating work.
+As the SCTO you will carry out routine and complex telecommunications installation, maintenance tasks and operate communications equipment.
+The SCTO is also in charge of the communications centre at a station and provides the technical supervision of the operating work.

 What will you actually do on the job?